Steven Curtis

 I was an artist from childhood.
 I started work in Photography in my early 20s, and ended up in Film School in Chicago in the late 80s.
 Graduating with a degree in film did not necessarily mean I was in the film industry.
 Rather, that degree took me other places, specifically within the realm of computers, animation, audio production, and other artistic endeavors.
 I’ve owned a video production business for awhile, and made mostly corporate style commercials and special FX pieces and animations for clients.
 But as time has gone on, I’ve come full circle around to the more pure forms of art again, in particular oil paintings, and illustration, and on a very old and prototypical form of substrata; wood.

-Much of my work has been the stuff of beauty, serenity, introspection, nature, figures, and portraits.
-I’m drawn as well to the more enigmatic, personal, confrontational, and illustrative.
-For instance, “psst, Vladimir”, the recent painting that is mostly an emotional outlet for my angst about the war in Ukraine.
+I don't think I've found quite the "stroke" for that yet.
+But an example of that would be, “psst, Vladimir”, the recent painting that is mostly an emotional outlet for my angst about the war in Ukraine.
 Just when we thought we were “through” that old cold war era and bomb shelters and such.
 It’s been quite awhile since I have seen the once familiar nuclear symbol posted on a building, denoting the sign of a bomb shelter just below it.

 I sign my name with my artist’s nom de plume, “Stephen”.
 My real name is spelled with a “v”, but I have always thought of my artistic self as another person, not as a multi-personality of course, but another “personage” that is special and decisively different than my walking-around self.
 I hope one of us will get to meet you, frankly the “v” Steven, because he is more engaging than Stephen in regular conversation.
+Stephen is a bit of a stickler for details, and would rather "do" than talk.

 - Stephen

-(Steven Curtis, Randolph, WI)
+(Steven Curtis, WI)

 Ha ha....wow, I like this right away!
 The juxtaposition of an extinct predator with Frank Lloyd Wright chairs straight from the dining room.
 Awesome.
 So...it's possibly: 1.
 FLW furniture is now considered "old hat" 2.
 The other dinner guest is in for a surprise 3.
 "Don't freaking sit on these, they're fragile!
 4. The Urban Dictionary has defined Artanis as "badass".